Slow Cooker Cannellini Bean Soup with Fresh Rosemary

 Ingredients

-- 2 large celery stalks, diced (roughly 1 cup)
+- 2 large celery stalks diced (roughly 1 cup)

 - 2 dried bay leaves

-- 1 large hefty sprig of fresh rosemary, plus more for garnishing
+- 1 large hefty sprig of fresh rosemary plus more for garnishing

-- 6 cups (48 ounces) low-sodium chicken broth
+- 1½ quarts (48 oz; 6 cups) low-sodium chicken broth

 - kosher salt